In a Hurry? Here's Our Top Choice:

 Second, splitting wood manually is great exercise.
 If you don’t believe me, give it a try.
 You’ll definitely feel it the next day.

 Last but not least, like hunting is to shopping in a supermarket, using an axe for splitting wood puts you way more in touch with nature than using a noisy chaotic chainsaw.
-If you’re camping or living in the woods to get away from cities and nonstop technology, do yourself a favor an go manual.
+If you're camping or living in the woods to get away from cities and nonstop technology, do yourself a favor an go manual.
 Once you do, you'll never go back.

 What is a Splitting Maul?